 NISD currently offers the PSAT test to all sophomores and juniors as a tool to prepare for the SAT and National Merit Scholarship program.
 The test is given once a year in October.
 For questions regarding this test, please contact your high school Counselor.

-(Registration for 10th & 11th grade homeschool students has closed.
-The deadline for homeschool students to register for the October 13, 2021 PSAT administration was Monday, September 13, 2021.
-Due to test ordering deadline and planning, no late registrations will be accepted.)
+Registration for 10th & 11th grade homeschooled students will open on Monday, August 1, 2022.
+The deadline for homeschooled students to register for the October 12, 2022 PSAT administration is Monday, September 12, 2022.
+Due to the test ordering deadline and planning, no late registrations will be accepted.
+Registration for PSAT for homeschooled students closed on September 12.
+No late registrations will be accepted due to the College Board ordering deadline.

 Out of School (OOS)/Out of District (OOD)